vmware/vic/doc/user_doc/vic_admin/log_bundles.md

 ## Collecting Logs Manually
 If the VCH Admin portal is offline, use `vic-machine debug` to enable SSH on the VCH and use `scp -r` to capture the logs from `/var/log/vic/`.

+## Setting Log Size Cap
+The log size cap is set at 20MB and rotates automatically if the size exceeds 20 MB.
+Log rotation depends on the amount of memory you allocate when you configure a VCH and the debug level you set.